animagram-jp/.github/.github/CONTRIBUTING.md

 | data file | file     | snake_case |-|
 |           | key      | snake_case | Following the script variables. |

+### Comment

+- Write an outer line DocComment for each public item.
+- Write inline comments only where necessary, for non-obvious reasons (why / why not).
+- Write a DocTest for each public fun.
+Skip meaningless tests(e.g., Item:new) and comments.

+### Test

+- Write unit tests that is not duplicating with DocTest.
+- Tests can depend on std::fs and the examples directory.
+Avoid inline dataset definitions.
+- Names of test functions should follow the format `{target}_{condition}` (omit test_).
+- When integration test, using the examples directory, in-memory mock implementations to verify exported functions.

 ### Literal quote

 Except for shell scripts, always follow the below.